ReactiveX/RxSwift/README.md

 }
 ```

-To observe elements of a sequence `Observer<Element>` needs to subscribe with `Observable<Element>`.
+To observe elements of a sequence, `Observer<Element>` needs to subscribe with `Observable<Element>`.

-* Every time next element of a sequence is produced `Observable<Element>` with send a `Next(Element)` notification to `Observer<Element>`.
+* Every time the next element of a sequence is produced, `Observable<Element>` will send a `Next(Element)` notification to `Observer<Element>`.

-* If sequence computation ended prematurely because of an error `Observable<Element>` with send an `Error(ErrorType)` notification to `Observer<Element>`.
+* If sequence computation ended prematurely because of an error, `Observable<Element>` will send an `Error(ErrorType)` notification to `Observer<Element>`.
 Computation resources have been released and this is the last message that observer will receive for that subscription.

-* If sequence end was computed `Observable<Element>` will send a `Completed` notification to `Observer<Element>`.
+* If sequence end was computed, `Observable<Element>` will send a `Completed` notification to `Observer<Element>`.
 Computation resources have been released and this is the last message observer will receive for that subscription.

-This means that sequence can only finish with `Completed` or `Error` message and after that no further messages will be received for that subscription.
+This means that a sequence can only finish with `Completed` or `Error` message and after that no further messages will be received for that subscription.

 ```